 |Home > About ESRI >|

 I would like to take this opportunity to welcome you to our website and to thank all those who support and use the work of the ESRI.
-The ESRI remains firmly focused on providing research to inform economic and social policymaking and we look forward to publishing new research and hosting relevant events in 2014.
-Our recent book Using Evidence To Inform Policy, published by Gill & MacMillan, outlines what we see as the importance of evidence informing policy in Ireland and illustrates in 11 different areas how policy can be informed by careful and objective analysis.
+The ESRI remains firmly focused on providing research to inform economic and social policymaking and we look forward to publishing new research and hosting relevant events in the coming months.
+Our recent book Using Evidence to Inform Policy, published by Gill & MacMillan, outlines what we see as the importance of evidence informing policy in Ireland and illustrates in 11 different areas how policy can be informed by careful and objective analysis.

 What the Institute is and does